 - The involvement of King Edward VII School in the Learn Sheffield Making the Difference programme, led by Marc Rowland in conjunction with the EEF.
 This is a long-term programme focused on raising the attainment of disadvantaged and vulnerable pupils, taking an evidence informed approach.
-The relative underperformance of disadvantaged pupils is an entrenched issue in Sheffield. - Collaboration with other educational professionals outside of the Sheffield area to share ideas and strategies in terms of closing the pupil premium achievement gap. - Offering a wide range of high quality extra-curricular activities to boost wellbeing and aspiration.
+The relative - underperformance of disadvantaged pupils is an entrenched issue in Sheffield. - Collaboration with other educational professionals outside of the Sheffield area to share ideas and strategies in terms of closing the pupil premium achievement gap. - Offering a wide range of high quality extra-curricular activities to boost wellbeing and aspiration.
 Activities will focus on building the confidence and resilience of the students involved, in addition to providing them with a range of opportunities/activities which may be new to them.
 Examples of these activities include: the Duke of Edinburgh's Award Scheme, sports events through the Sheffield Federation for School Sport and musical performances.
-Disadvantaged students will be encouraged and supported to participate in these activities. - The use of SENECA across the School as a platform to embed good learning away from the classroom and prepare for examinations.
+Disadvantaged students will be encouraged and supported to participate in these activities.
+The use of SENECA across the School as a platform to embed good learning away. - The use of SENECA across the School as a platform to embed good learning away from the classroom and prepare for examinations.
 The School has worked with disadvantaged students to ensure all have appropriate hardware and internet access in their home environments to access this.